rajendarreddyj/eclipse-weblogic-plugin/README.md

 - Copy _"site.xml"_ to the destination directory.

 ##How to install eclipse-weblogic-plugin ?
-1. Build or download & unzip _"eclipse-weblogic-site-x.y.z.zip"_,
+1. Build Plugin in local or from [update site](https://rajendarreddyj.github.io/eclipse-weblogic-plugin/update-site/),
 2. Launch _Eclipse_,
 3. Click on _"Help > Install New Software..."_,
 4. Click on button _"Add..."_ to add an new repository,
-5. Enter _"Eclipse Weblogic Plugin Update Site"_ and select the local site directory,
+5. Enter _"Eclipse Weblogic Plugin Update Site"_ and select the local site directory where you built plugin or add update site https://rajendarreddyj.github.io/eclipse-weblogic-plugin/update-site/,
 6. Check _"Eclipse Weblogic Plugin"_,
 7. Next, next, next... and restart.